 My cat transitioned onto the trainer, but will not progress to the Naked NoBowl™.

 Do not worry.
 A few of the finest felines will prefer the skin on NoBowls™ due to the fantastic tactile, prey-like feel of the skin.
 Try dressing your NoBowls™ and skipping the Naked NoBowl™ step.

 Some cats are shy and prefer not to perform in front of you.
 Try leaving The NoBowl Trainer™ out overnight, with food and treats, and don’t check back until morning.
 If you are sure that your cat has eaten enough during the day, you might also pick up the food dish over night for some added encouragement.

 Will there be food scattered all over my house?

 Nope.
 Not if you follow the instructions and put 1/5 of the daily ration in each of the 5 NoBowls™.
 For more info, check out this Catvocate blog post on portion control http://nobowlcat.com/posts/portion-control-no-mess

 My cat seems very frustrated by The NoBowl Feeding System™.

 Go slowly.
 Make sure that you put some food in your cat’s bowl as they transition and make sure that your cat gets enough to eat every day.
 We definitely don’t want your cat to get hangry!
 The NoBowl Feeding System™ will reduce your cat’s stress over time.
-It is perfectly acceptable for the transition to take many weeks.
+It is perfectly acceptable for the transition to an interactive cat feeder to take many weeks.
 It is like learning to ride a bike.
-It may take a long time to develop the technique, but that does not mean you can’t be an excellent cyclist (hunter) once you’ve got it.
+It may take a long time to develop the technique of the cat puzzle toys, but that does not mean you can’t be an excellent cyclist (hunter) once you’ve got it.